PitonCMS/Engine/support/designer/data.md

 ## Using Site Data
 The *Site* array contains an array of variables under the `site` key, most of which are user managed in the **Settings** menu.
-All site variables are available on each page.
+All site variables are available to every Template

 The `site` array contains
 - `settings` Configuration and runtime values